 We competitively bid contracts for infrastructure improvements (grading, utilities, roads, water, and wastewater infrastructure) at Sky Ranch.
 Many of our contractors enter fixed priced contracts where the contractor is at risk for cost overruns prior to completion of improvements.
 Under these fixed-price contracts, the contract prices are established in part based on fixed, firm subcontractor quotes on contracts and on cost and scheduling estimates.
 These quotes or estimates may be based on several assumptions, including assumptions about prices and availability of labor, equipment and materials, and other issues.
 Increased costs or shortages of skilled labor, concrete, steel, pipe, and other materials could cause increases in development costs and delays.
 These shortages and delays may result in delays in the delivery of the lots under development or the completion of water or wastewater facilities, increase costs for us or other contractors on our projects, reduce gross margins from sales, or subject us to penalties or defaults under our agreements.
-While we contract with third parties for our labor and materials at a fixed price, which we believe allows us the ability to mitigate the risks associated with shortages of and increases in the cost of labor and building materials, other unforeseen factors may arise which could increase our costs.
+While we contract third parties for our labor and materials at a fixed price, which we believe allows us the ability to mitigate the risks associated with shortages of and increases in the cost of labor and building materials, other unforeseen factors may arise which could increase our costs.

 As the COVID-19 pandemic continues, we have continued to enforce many safety measures enacted to protect the health and well-being of our employees, customers, business partners, and their families.
 While state and local mandates have been eased, we continue to encourage voluntary vaccinations and healthy practices such as hand washing, disinfecting, social distancing, and face coverings when necessary.
 We have been able to maintain our level of efficiency with the use of video conferencing and electronic data sharing platforms.
 We were informed that our builder customers also took precautionary measures to ensure the safety of their employees, customers, business partners, and their families.
 These measures varied by builder.
 As a result, some of our builder customers reported material net housing order declines in 2020.
 However, they are also reporting material increases in orders since the stay-athome orders have been reduced.
-We had been expecting to accelerate deliveries of the remaining finished lots at Sky Ranch into fiscal 2021.
+We had been expecting to accelerate deliveries of the remaining finished lots at Sky Ranch into fiscal 2020; however, because of the COVID-19 precautionary measures and stay-at-home orders, we delivered the remaining lots during the first quarter of fiscal 2021.
 These deliveries were still ahead of the original delivery dates set forth in our contracts with the home builders by nearly two years.
 The most dramatic impact on our operations has been the delay in inspections, the permit process and other activities requiring governmental agencies due to expansive work restrictions imposed on their operations.
 We expect COVID-19 to continue to play a role in potential delays related to the second filing at Sky Ranch due to rapidly changing governmental orders, city and country shutdowns, and public health concerns.
-Mainly, we have experienced delays in the permitting process through the county which has delayed the construction of Phase two of the Sky Ranch development.
+Mainly, we have experienced delays in the permitting process through the country which has delayed the construction of Phase two of the Sky Ranch development.